kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `use_regex`

-The value of this field *MUST* be a boolean. if this value is true, the lorebook field would considered as a match if the chat log matches the regex pattern in `keys`, instead of checking if the chat log contains one of the strings in `keys`. if `keys` is not a valid regex pattern, the application *MUST* consider the lorebook field as not a match.
+The value of this field *MUST* be a boolean. if this value is true, the lorebook field would considered as a match if the chat log matches one of the regex patterns in `keys`, instead of checking if the chat log contains one of the strings in `keys`. if the value in `keys` has invalid regex patterns the application *MUST* consider the lorebook field as not a match.

+Applications *MAY* use only one regex pattern in the `keys` field which is in the first index of the array for performance reasons.

 ### `enabled`